Charlie Webster (broadcaster): Early life and education

 Webster was born in Sheffield and attended Tapton School where she participated in elite junior athletics.
+Webster's mother, Joy, who also attended the Tapton School, gave birth to her aged 16 and for her early childhood it was just the two of them and her grandparents.
 She has lived in Crookes, Newcastle Upon Tyne, and Leeds.

 She studied Language and Linguistics at Newcastle University.
 At university, she worked as a personal trainer, fitness instructor and model.

 Career

 Broadcasting

-Webster moved to Spain as a TV presenter for Real Madrid TV interviewing the Galactico team and presenting football programmes.
-In 2006, she moved to Asia to join ESPN where she presented live Premier League football in addition to motorsport and Asian football.
+Webster's broadcasting career spans over 15 years and covers various sports channels and events.
+She started her career as a TV presenter for Real Madrid TV, interviewing the Galactico team and presenting football programmes.
+She then moved to Asia to join ESPN, where she presented live Premier League football, motorsport and Asian football.